permamodel/pbs/docs/user/registration.rst

 (usually within 1-2 business days), you'll receive an email with login credentials for the CSDMS computational reasource.
-The section :doc:`run-ilamb` explains how to use these credentials.
+The section :doc:`run-tool` explains how to use these credentials.